Ronald Aarts: Loudspeaker arrays and their radiation

 Aarts and his coworkers at Philips have also been involved in the design and applications of loudspeaker radiation.
 An extended version of the Zernike polynomials, known as ENZ, was applied to solve forward and inverse problems in acoustic radiation of a flexible circular piston surrounded by a rigid infinite plane (baffle) and of a flexible spherical cap on a rigid sphere, showing that the latter is quite similar to that of a real loudspeaker.
 The use of several loudspeakers arranged in an array allows special radiation characteristics.
 For example, one can increase the sweet spot area during stereophonic listening by making use of interaural time differences, this system was called position-independent stereo.
 Another application is to direct the sound to a listener without disturbing others, this is known as personal sound.
 Yet another application is to use quadratic phase arrays to design loudspeaker arrays that radiate just like a single loudspeaker.
 For loudspeaker radiation calculations the Struve function is often needed, simple approximations have been derived for this.

 Stereo base widening

 On small TVs and portable audio equipment, the speakers are close together.
 With special signal processing, so-called phantom or virtual sources can be made so that the sound seems to be generated far outside the loudspeakers.
 This principle has been applied by Philips to many TV and audio sets, under the commercial name 'Incredible sound'.
+The director Spike Lee made a commercial for this in 1996, which was set on Wall Street in NYC.